MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 AudioCodes 电话的详细信息，请参阅[业务 IP 电话的 Skype](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions)。

 > [!NOTE]
-> Lync Phone Edition 支持 Skype for Business Online，但不支持 Microsoft Teams。 对 LPE 平台的主流支持于 2014 年 4 月 10 日结束，扩展支持将持续到 2023 年 4 月 11 日，以便与 Lync Server 2013 的产品支持生命周期保持一致。 有关 LPE 生命周期的详细信息，请参阅 [Microsoft 产品生命周期](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO)。 LPE CAP 型号不支持 Skype for Business Online。
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> 在今年晚些时候，Office 365 将不支持任何早于 1.2 版本的 TLS。 由于 LPE 底层操作系统不支持 TLS 1.2，将不支持 LPE 连接到 Office 365。 如需了解更多信息，请参阅[为 TLS 1.2 在 Office 365 中的强制使用做准备](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) 。
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>支持的固件